chris-rl/SafeConvert.NetCore/README.md

 ### NOTE
-Convert string "1" to bool will return `true`
+Convert from string "1" to bool will return `true`
 ```c#
 var b = "1".ToBoolean(); // Print true
 ```